Exercise Saif Sareea

-Exercise Saif Sareea (سيف سريع Swift Sword) is a series of military exercises undertaken by the United Kingdom and Oman which first began in 1986 and most recently took place in 2018.
+Exercise Saif Sareea (سيف سريع) is a series of military exercises undertaken by the United Kingdom and Oman which first began in 1986 and most recently took place in 2018.

 Saif Sareea 1

 Exercise Saif Sareea 1 was the first exercise held between 15 November and 8 December 1986.
 Nearly 5,000 British military personnel deployed for the exercise.
 Units that took part from the British Army included elements of 5th Airborne Brigade and 3 Commando Brigade.
 It also involved ships from the Royal Navy task group, and a detachment of Tornado GR1 and FR3 aircraft and air transport resources from the Royal Air Force.
 The exercise was the largest deployment to the Middle East in a single operation by the UK since the Suez Crisis in 1956.

 The joint headquarters for the exercise was at RAFO Masirah airbase, on Masirah Island in Oman.
 The exercise involved a demonstration parachute drop by 5th Airborne Brigade on a desert airstrip, with air support from the Tornado aircraft, and Omani Hunter aircraft forming the opposing force.